Muscari: Taxonomy

 The use of muscari as part of the name of at least some of the species included in the modern genus can be traced back to Carolus Clusius in 1601, long before the modern rules of botanical nomenclature were established.
 In 1753, Carl Linnaeus used the name Hyacinthus muscari for the plant now called Muscari racemosum.
-In 1754, Philip Miller formally established the genus Muscari according to modern rules of nomenclature.
+In 1754 Philip Miller formally established the genus Muscari according to modern rules of nomenclature.
 The name muscari comes from the Greek muschos, musk, referring to the scent.
+Miller did not designate a type species, although the etymology of the genus name points to the species Linnaeus called Hyacinthus muscari (a.k.a.
+Muscari racemosum).
+Britton & Brown (1913), Garbari & Greuter (1970), Speta (1982), and Böhnert et al. (2023) accept Muscari botryoides as the type species.

 Classified in the family Asparagaceae, subfamily Scilloideae, the genus was formerly placed in the Liliaceae as a member of the tribe Hyacintheae.
-There are about forty species.
-The genus was at one time divided into four groups or subgenera: Botryanthus, Pseudomuscari, Leopoldia and Muscarimia.
-Pseudomuscari and Leopoldia are now treated as separate genera.
-The genus Muscari is now more or less equivalent to the Botryanthus group.
+The genus was at one time divided into four groups or subgenera: Botryanthus, Pseudomuscari, Leopoldia, and Muscarimia.
+Some authorities recognize Leopoldia and Pseudomuscari as separate genera.
+As of September 2025, Plants of the World Online continued to recognize Muscarimia as a separate genus, with two species – Muscarimia macrocarpa and M. muscari (syn.
+Muscari racemosum).

-A complication in splitting up the broad genus is that Miller's original Muscari included representatives of at least three of the new genera.
-Which one should retain the name Muscari would normally be decided by where the type species was placed; however, Miller did not designate a type species, although the etymology of the genus name points to the species Linnaeus called Hyacinthus muscari (now Muscari racemosum).
+Subgenera

-The Muscarimia group are retained in Muscari by the Kew World Checklist of Selected Plant Families.
-Two species have been placed in this group: M. macrocarpum and M. racemosum (under the name M. muscarimi).
+In 2023, Böhnert et al. published the results of a phylogenetic analysis of Muscari and its segregate genera.
+They found Muscari a "very natural group", with five distinct clades, which they recognize as subgenera: